 Brain radiotherapy and tiredness

 This page tells you about tiredness during and after having radiotherapy to the brain.
-There is information about
+Find out about

 Radiotherapy to the brain can make you feel very tired.
-You may have radiotherapy for
+You might have radiotherapy for

 - A tumour that started in the brain (a primary brain tumour)

 - Cancer cells that have spread into the brain from another part of the body (secondary brain tumour)